G. E. Searles, MD, FRCPC, FACP

 - Patches are commonly located on the occipital scalp, over the ears, and along the frontal hairline.

-- The most common differential diagnosis is seborrheic dermatitis.
-Although it can mimic psoriasis, seborrheic dermatitis tends to be more diffuse, waxier in texture, and less scaly.
-It can also spread down the forehead and involve the nasolabial folds and eyebrows.
+- Seborrheic dermatitis can mimic psoriasis, but it tends to be more diffuse, less scaly, and has a more waxy texture.
+It can also spread down the forehead, and involve the nasolabial folds and eyebrows.

-- Psoriatic scales are generally thicker and drier in appearance; the skin may crack and bleed.
+- Psoriatic scales are generally thicker, drier in appearance, and skin may crack and bleed.

-- Scalp psoriasis can coexist with seborrheic dermatitis, and the persistence of yeast organisms in both conditions may share similar etiologies.
+- Scalp psoriasis can coexist with seborrheic dermatitis, and the persistence of yeast organisms in both conditions may share similar etiologies, although a skin culture is rarely helpful.

 - Tinea or fungal infections frequently involve the hair shaft, leading to hair breakage, scaling, and swollen lymph nodes in the posterior cervical chain.
 It is more prevalent in children.